-Adenocarcinoma of the pancreas afflicts approximately 61,000 people in the European Union (Eurostat 2014), over 53,000 people in the United States annually (www.seer.cancer.gov), and 337,000 people worldwide (World Health Organization 2014, NIH/NCI).
-It is the seventh leading cause of death from cancer in Europe (GLOBOCAN 2012) and the third leading cause of death from cancer in Europe (GLOBOCAN 2012) and the third leading cause of death from cancer in Europe (GLOBOCAN 2012) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2016).
-Pancreatic ductal adenocarcinoma ("PDA") represents approximately 95% of all pancreatic cancers.
+Adenocarcinoma of the pancreas afflicts approximately 83,000 people in the European Union (Eurostat 2014), over 53,000 people in the United States annually (https://seer.cancer.gov/statfacts/html/pancreas.html), and 337,000 people worldwide (World Health Organization 2014, NIH/NCI).
+It is the seventh leading cause of death from cancer in Europe (GLOBOCAN 2012) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2016).
+PDA represents approximately 95% of all pancreatic cancers.
 Considering that the median overall survival for previously untreated patients with good performance status is between 8.5 months (Von Hoff 2013) and 11.1 months (Conroy 2011) with the best available treatment regimens, effective treatment for PDA remains a major unmet medical need.

 Pancreatic cancer is generally not diagnosed early because the initial clinical signs and symptoms are vague and non-specific.
 The most common presenting symptoms include weight loss, epigastric (upper central region of the abdomen) and/or back pain, and jaundice.
 The back pain is typically dull, constant, and of visceral origin radiating to the back, in contrast to the epigastric pain which is vague and intermittent.
 Less common symptoms include nausea, vomiting, diarrhea, anorexia, and new onset diabetes or glucose intolerance (Hidalgo 2010).
-By the time the diagnosis is made, the cancer often is locally advanced or metastatic and is seldom amenable to surgical resection with curative intent.